johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 This layer includes lines and polygons for structures which are not buildings.
 This includes both natural and human features - cliffs, walls, piers, gates.

+Cliff data is designed such that the left-hand side of the line is the top of the cliff, and the right-hand side is the bottom.

 #### <!--structure--> `class` _text_

 <table class='small space-bottom2'>